A Mixed Bag of Interpretations

 These complexities seem lost on some the contributing artists, most notably William Fitzsimmons on the title track.
 Given the arrangement and Fitzsimmons’s soft vocal timbre, his gentle take on “Say Yes” comes off less as an optimistic rumination of a breakup than a song appropriated for an engagement ring jeweler commercial.
 The title only reinforces this rendering.

 Fitzsimmons is not the only offender; Wild Sun runs into the same problem on album closer “Easy Way Out.”
 Following his denouncement of a manipulative ex (“You’ll take advantage ’til you think you’re being used/Cause without an enemy your anger gets confused”) Smith rescinds his words and insists “I wish you luck, I really do,” but it’s apparent that he’s trying to convince himself of this notion more than anyone else.
 He soon caves, returning to his bitter analysis of the subject’s deceptive habits.
-“Easy Way Out” is song about the bitterness that prevents one from moving on.
+Smith penned “Easy Way Out” to address the bitterness that prevents one from moving on from a sour relationship.
 While frontman Glenn Kendzia’s vocal sounds gorgeous, the emotional connection to this message is missing.

 Pulling off a successful Elliott Smith tribute does not require drastic measures, nor does it require remaining a purist; taking risks is not a part of the equation here.
 Smith won his loyal following primarily from his ability to truly connect with the listener by putting his complicated feelings in story form.
 He built a fanbase of great listeners and empathizers when vulnerability was not a trend.
 The difference between a covering Elliott and honoring him lies in the ability to connect and relay these feelings to an audience—it’s a test of listening.
 It does not take many rotations of Say Yes! to determine which artist were indeed listening to Elliott cry on our shoulders.